 Importance of Swastik for Hindu

-In hindu religion it is very auspicious to draw Swastik before any big or small ritual.
-In the beginning of any puja ritual in India, be it a wedding or grah pravesh Swastik sign is made and it is considered to bring good fortune.
+In the Hindu religion, it is very auspicious to draw Swastik before any big or small ritual.
+At the beginning of any puja ritual in India, be it a wedding or Grah Pravesh Swastik sign is made and it is considered to bring good fortune.

 Importance of Swastik in Buddhism

 In Buddhism, the Swastik is considered a symbol of good fortune.
 This Sign is believed to show the Buddha’s footprints, so it is considered very sacred.
-Not only this, the Swastik is also inscribed in the Buddha’s heart, palm and feet.
+Not only this, but the Swastik is also inscribed in the Buddha’s heart, palm, and feet.

 Importance of Swastik in Jainism